tapunict/System-Stats-By-Keylogger/README.md

 The following functions are available for each user (personal stats) and for all users (general stats):
 - For Logged Text:
+    + Top 10 Last Logged Texts
     + Sentiment analysis :chart_with_upwards_trend:
 - For Metadata:
-    + Type of window classification :bar_chart:
+    + Type of used windows classification :bar_chart:
         * Social
         * Utility
         * Entertainment
         * Web Browsing
         * Office & Study
         * Other
-    + The ranking of the most used apps for each day :mag:
+    + Overall time spent on each category of window :eyes:
-    + How much time is spent on each category of windows for each day :eyes:
+    + Average time spent on each category of window :eyes:
+    + Average time spent writing on each category of window
-    + How much time is spent writing to the PC for each day :clock9:
+    + Overall time spent writing to the PC
+    + Average time spent writing on a window

 ## Structure & Demo